1574 Brugae, Flandricarum Orbium Ornamenta.

 Size of Original: 12.5 x 18 inches (31.1 x 45.7 cm)

-This lovely reproduction of the original copper engraving is of the city of Bruges, the capital of West Flanders in northwest Belgium.
+This is a fine print reproduction of an original copper plate engraving of the city of Bruges, the capital of West Flanders in northwest Belgium.
 Bruges is distinguished for its lovely old world atmosphere, including cobbled streets and medieval buildings, all accessible by boat on the city’s myriad canals.
 Its port Zeebrugge has long been an important center for fishing and trade.

 This bird’s eye view from a northwesterly position shows the city surrounded by numerous windmills, all situated in the city proper.
 Nine bridges are depicted here, lending credence to the idea that the city was named for its great number of bridges.
 An intriguing handwritten date of 1610 appears in the right margin, perhaps the date when the map’s original owner visited Bruges?